tandrewnichols/vim-whelp/README.md

 ### :DedupeWhelp

-Remove all duplicate help terms.
-The most recent entry will be kept.
+Remove all duplicate help terms, keeping only the most recent entry.

 ### :PruneWhelp {age}

-Remove all previously recorded help entries older than {age}.
+Remove all previously recorded help entries older than {age} (in days).

 ## Whelp file